Do your friends consider you “dramatic?”

 The causes of emotional dysregulation are not completely known.
 Some researchers believe it is genetic, while many others claim it is acquired by living in an unhealthy environment as a child.
 They believe either the parents had personality disorders themselves or abuse, either physical or verbal, was prevalent in the home.

-Let’s take a look at three common mental health conditions that can cause emotional dysregulation.
+Let’s take a look at emotional dysregulation condition which cause three common mental health conditions.